Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/dynamics-explorables/content/posts/Intermediate/invariant-measures.md

-We claim that the measure defined by Lebesgue measure multiplied with the function $h(x)$ is an invariant measure, with:
+We claim that the measure defined by Lebesgue measure multiplied with the function $h(x)$ is an invariant measure, where:

 $$h(x) = \begin{cases}
       \frac{4}{3} & x \in [0, 1/2] \\\